 Italy's president calls in former IMF official amid political turmoil

-Italy's president is expected to ask a former International Monetary Fund official on Monday to head a stopgap government amidst political and constitutional turmoil, with early elections looking inevitable.
+The leader of Italy's far-right League Matteo Salvini on Monday dismissed talk about a possible impeachment of the country's president and said he wanted to change the electoral law with the 5-Star Movement.

-ROME: Italy's president is expected to ask a former International Monetary Fund official on Monday to head a stopgap government amidst political and constitutional turmoil, with early elections looking inevitable.
+ROME: Italian President Sergio Mattarella is expected to ask a former International Monetary Fund official on Monday to head a stopgap government amidst political and constitutional turmoil, with early elections looking inevitable.

-President Sergio Mattarella has called in Carlo Cottarelli after two anti-establishment parties angrily abandoned their plans to form a coalition in the face of a veto from the head of state over their choice of economy minister.
+Mattarella summoned Carlo Cottarelli after the anti-establishment Five Star and far-right League parties abandoned plans to form a coalition, angered by the president's veto of their choice of a eurosceptic to become economy minister.
+The president was due to meet Cottarelli at 1130 am (0930 GMT).

+Financial markets rallied for a while on the news that Italy's economy, the euro zone's third-biggest, would not be guided by a government hostile to the single currency.

+However, the gains were soon wiped out and analysts warned that any Cottarelli-led government was unlikely to win a confidence vote in parliament, meaning it would serve merely as a caretaker until new elections can be held.

+The 5-Star Movement is considering campaigning together with the League if the nation goes back to the polls, a 5-star source said.

+The centre-right Forza Italia party also said it would not vote in favour of a possible Cottarelli government.

-In a televised address, Mattarella said he had rejected the candidate, 81-year-old eurosceptic economist Paolo Savona, because he had threatened to pull Italy from the single currency.
+In a televised address, Mattarella said he had rejected the coalition's candidate for the crucial economy portfolio, 81-year-old Paolo Savona, because the economist had threatened to pull Italy out of the euro zone.

-Financial markets tumbled last week on fears the coalition being discussed would unleash a spending splurge and dangerously ramp up Italy's already huge debt, which is equivalent to more than 1.3 times the nation's domestic output.
+Financial markets tumbled last week on fears the coalition being discussed - a marriage of the League and 5-Star Movement - would unleash a spending splurge and dangerously ramp up Italy's already huge debt, which is equivalent to more than 1.3 times the nation's domestic output.

-After Mattarella's move, the euro gained ground, adding 0.6 percent against the Japanese yen and ticking up against other major trading partners as well.
+After the coalition's collapse, Italian bonds and stocks rallied while the euro pulled off more than 6-month lows.
+The closely-watched premium of Italian 10-year bond yields over their German equivalent - considered one of lowest risk investments in the world - narrowed 12 basis points from Friday's close at 193.7 bps.

+But the rally was short-lived.
+The euro lost most of its early gains to trade up just 0.1 percent at US$1.1666 while Italy's bank stock index was down as much as 1.7 percent.

-The far-right League and anti-establishment 5-Star Movement, which had spent days drawing up a coalition pact aimed at ending a stalemate following an inconclusive March vote, responded with fury to Mattarella, accusing him of abusing his office.
+The League and 5-Star, which had spent days drawing up a coalition pact aimed at ending a stalemate following inconclusive elections in March, responded with fury to Mattarella, accusing him of abusing his office.

-5-Star leader Luigi Di Maio called on parliament to impeach the mild-mannered Mattarella, while League chief Matteo Salvini threatened mass protests unless snap elections were called.
+5-Star leader Luigi Di Maio called on parliament to impeach the mild-mannered Mattarella.
+League chief Matteo Salvini threatened mass protests unless snap elections were called.

 "If there's not the OK of Berlin, Paris or Brussels, a government cannot be formed in Italy.
 It's madness, and I ask the Italian people to stay close to us because I want to bring democracy back to this country," Salvini told reporters.